VNG-Realisatie/archi-scripts/View/readme.md

     - only used in the `action` GENERATE_SINGLE
     - string - viewname
 - Parameters with relationship types to draw different
-  - `drawReversed`, relationship types that will be reversed in the layout
+  - `layoutReversed`, relationship types that will be reversed in the layout
     - default none
     - [..] (empty array) no relationships are reversed
     - [type, type, ...] array of relationship types like realization-relationship, assignment-relationship, ...
-  - `drawNested`, relationship types that will be rendered nested (embed target elements in the source element)
+  - `layoutNested`, relationship types that will be rendered nested (embed target elements in the source element)
     - default none
     - [..] (empty array) no relationships are nested
     - [type, type, ...] array of relationship types like realization-relationship, assignment-relationship, ...